 Considering that CRR is a specific product for convective situations, only images with convective echoes, as far as possible, were used during the calibration process.
 To that end, Echotop product was used when available.
-Only scenes where the ratio between the number of echoes greater than 6 Km and the ones greater than 0 Km was lower than 15% in the Echotop image were selected.
+In every slot it is calculated the extension of echoes higher to 6km, among echoes higher to 0km.
+When the extension is greater than 15% of the whole image then that image is selected.

-Since images with convective situations can also include non convective echoes, a calibration area was selected.
+Since images with convective situations can also include non-convective echoes, a calibration area was selected.
 This selection included the area corresponding to 15x15 pixels boxes centred on that ones that reached a top of 6 km and a rain rate of 3 mm/h simultaneously.